Spirulina: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Heavy metals are difficult to absorb and eliminate by the body.
-The process of chelation, where complexes are formed with metals to facilitate their elimination, is often insufficient, leading to the accumulation of these toxins.
-Spirulina is recognized as an effective natural chelator of heavy metals such as arsenic, cadmium, mercury, and lead, mainly through its active components: phycocyanin, β-carotene, and flavonoids.
-These components facilitate the chelation of heavy metals and reduce liver inflammation, promoting the elimination of toxins, xenobiotics, as well as alcohol and tobacco residues.
-Several studies have highlighted the role of spirulina in the detoxification of heavy metals, notably arsenic and cadmium.
+Heavy metals are difficult for the body to absorb and eliminate.
+The chelation process, in which complexes are formed with metals to facilitate their elimination, is often insufficient, leading to the accumulation of these toxins.
+Spirulina is recognized as an effective natural chelator of heavy metals such as arsenic, cadmium, mercury and lead, mainly thanks to its active components: phycocyanin, β-carotene and flavonoids.
+These compounds facilitate the chelation of heavy metals and reduce liver inflammation, which promotes the elimination of toxins, xenobiotics, as well as residues of alcohol and tobacco.
+Several studies have highlighted spirulina's role in the detoxification of heavy metals, notably arsenic and cadmium.

 Usages associés